DataDog/dd-sdk-android/docs/configure_rum_android_sdk.md

 ### Custom Resources

-In addition to [tracking resources automatically][6], you can also track specific custom resources (network requests, third party provider APIs, etc.) with methods (`GET`, `POST`, etc.) while loading the resource with `RumMonitor#startResource`.
+In addition to [tracking resources automatically][6], you can also track specific custom resources (such as network requests and third-party provider APIs) with methods (such as `GET` and `POST`) while loading the resource with `RumMonitor#startResource`.
 Stop tracking with `RumMonitor#stopResource` when it is fully loaded, or `RumMonitor#stopResourceWithError` if an error occurs while loading the resource.

 {{< tabs >}}
 {{% tab "Kotlin" %}}